AzureManagedRedis/agent-framework-travel-assistant/README.md

 - **Gradio UI**: Chat, user tabs, live agent event logs, clear‑chat control
 - **Configurable**: Pydantic settings via environment variables, `.env` support

+## Recommended Demo Flow

+Try the following query flow to test the agent!
+1. Can you recommend things to do in Lisbon based on online opinion?
+2. Can you find a flight leaving on the 14th of January 2026 and returning on the 16th?
+3. How about a hotel for the stay?
+4. Okay, put together an itinerary and give me a calendar.
+5. Click the Open Calendar button to add the routine to your schedule!

 ## 🧩 Architecture overview
 - `gradio_app.py`: Launches the Gradio app, builds UI, wires event streaming, calendar open, and user switching
 - `agent.py`: Implements `TravelAgent` using Agent Framework